I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setpriority.md

 <p> </p>

 ## -remarks
 <p>The Microsoft Direct3D runtime calls <i>SetPriority</i> to set the priority level for a resource.
-The user-mode display driver should translate the resource handle that is supplied in the <b>hResource</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543345">D3DDDIARG_SETPRIORITY</a> structure that is pointed to by <i>pData</i> to an allocation handle.
-After the driver makes this translation, the driver should pass the resulting handle in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-setprioritycb.md">pfnSetPriorityCb</a> function.</p>

-<p>The Microsoft Direct3D runtime calls <i>SetPriority</i> to set the priority level for a resource.
-The user-mode display driver should translate the resource handle that is supplied in the <b>hResource</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543345">D3DDDIARG_SETPRIORITY</a> structure that is pointed to by <i>pData</i> to an allocation handle.
+The user-mode display driver should translate the resource handle that is supplied in the <b>hResource</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-setpriority.md">D3DDDIARG_SETPRIORITY</a> structure that is pointed to by <i>pData</i> to an allocation handle.
 After the driver makes this translation, the driver should pass the resulting handle in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-setprioritycb.md">pfnSetPriorityCb</a> function.</p>

 ## -requirements
 <table>